mobileink/lab.clj.antlr/README.md

 This project is intended as a kind of research workbench for exploring [ANTLR 4](http://www.antlr.org/) with [Clojure](http://clojure.org/).
-It will never be published as a product, so it does not have an alpha-beta-production status.
-What's included here is enough (I hope) machinery and documentation to get you started working with ANTLR grammars right away, without having to worry about the [boring details of running the ANTLR tools, organizing your code, etc](https://theantlrguy.atlassian.net/wiki/display/ANTLR4/Getting+Started+with+ANTLR+v4)
+I do not expect to ever publish it as a product, so it does not have an alpha-beta-production status.
+But I do expect to add to it from time to time.
+What's included here is enough (I hope) machinery and documentation to get you started working with ANTLR grammars right away, without having to worry about the
+[boring details of running the ANTLR tools, organizing your code, etc](https://theantlrguy.atlassian.net/wiki/display/ANTLR4/Getting+Started+with+ANTLR+v4)
 ).
 What's here seems to work, so if you want to use it, just clone it and hammer away.